 Mr. Patel serves as a non-executive director at Aviva Life Holdings UK Ltd and Aviva Insurance Limited (subsidiaries of Aviva plc) and as Chairman of its Audit Committee and member of the Risk and Investment Committees.
 He is the Independent Non-Executive Chairman of Capital Home Loans Limited, a privately held buy-to-let mortgage provider and also a non-executive director of Landmark Mortgages Limited.
-Mr. Patel chairs the Audit Committee and is a member of the Risk Committee and Nomination and Remuneration Committee for Capital Home Loans and Landmark
+Mr. Patel chairs the Audit Committee and Nomination and Remuneration Committee for Capital Home Loans and Landmark Mortgages Limited.

-Mortgages Limited.
 He has served as the Chair of the Insurance Committee of the Institute of Chartered Accountants of England and Wales since 2012.